 Hancock County Taps is being developed by the Hancock Leadership Class of 2023, in partnership with the Hancock County Veteran Services Office and the Findlay Hancock County Chamber of Commerce.
 Co-Chairs Tom James and Keah Egbert are mobilizing the 2023 class to make this patriotic service available to honor Veterans in their final moments.

-You can get involved with Hancock County Taps in three ways:
+You can get involved with Hancock County Taps in two ways:

-2. PLAY – Join our registry of live buglers!
+Join our registry of live buglers!
 High school, college and community musicians who play the trumpet or bugle will be able to sign up to audition.
 If selected, they will volunteer their time and pay their respects by playing Taps to honor local Veterans.
+To apply to be considered as a TAPS player, please fill out the online application.